 If you’re shooting in a natural environment, showcase the beauty.

-Kellee Kromarek Hann is a portrait and family photographer who works both on location and in studio, based in Fargo, ND.
-If you want to see more of her work, check her out at Soul Tree Photography Studio.
+Kellee Kromarek Hann is a portrait and family photographer who works both on location and in a studio, based in Fargo, ND.
+If you want to see more of her photo collections and discover more photography tips, check her out at Soul Tree Photography Studio.

-We hope you enjoyed this grad photography posing guide and if you try some of the tips, we’d love to see your work!
+We hope you enjoyed this poses and prompts guide for shooting senior girls, and if you try some of the tips, we’d love to see your work!
 Share on Instagram and tag #clicklovegrow so we can find you!

 Join my new workshop and learn How to Shoot Pro-Quality Photos With Your DSLR… and it’s totally FREE to join!
 Register here for the workshop…